Infected Nations

 Infected Nations is the second album by English thrash metal band Evile.
 It was released on 21 September 2009 in Europe and 22 September in the United States.

 The album was produced by Russ Russell (Napalm Death, Dimmu Borgir) at Parlour Studios in Kettering, England.
 The cover art was created by Michael Whelan and is based on a concept by Matt Drake.

-It is the last album to feature bassist Mike Alexander, who died while on tour just weeks after the release.
+It is the last album to feature bassist Mike Alexander, who died while on tour two weeks after its release.

 In an interview with the gaming company Harmonix, Ol Drake announced that he is making the album available in the video game Rock Band via the Rock Band Network.